ndbroadbent/talks/202403_ruby_at_home/presentation.md

 ---

-- I wrote a Ruby script to keep all the settings in sync across 16 ESP32s.
+- I wrote a Ruby script to keep all the settings in sync across all 16 ESP32s.
-- This script makes a web request to each device and keeps all the settings in sync.
+- This script makes a web request to the API endpoint on each device

 ```ruby
 @secrets = YAML.load_file(File.join(__dir__, 'configure_espresense_secrets.yml'))